Home / Working with members of religious communities

 Providing they work at least half-time, the salary scale, allowances and accommodation and expenses adopted by the diocese for Accredited Lay Ministers apply to them.

-The regulations for the Accredited Lay Ministry should be followed in appointing members of religious communities to posts in parishes.
+The regulations and guidance issued by the House of Bishops under Canon DA (1) should be followed in appointing members of religious communities to posts in parishes.

 In addition, it should be noted that:

 1. Such sisters, lay brothers, deacons and priests are eligible to join the Church of England Funded Pension Scheme if they have a Bishop’s Licence and receive a salary or stipend from the Church of England.
-If they do not then they are eligible to join the Churchworkers’ Pension Scheme.
+If they do not then they are eligible to join the Aviva Pension Scheme run through the LDF.

 2. If they work part-time, then their salaries will be related to the number of sessions worked.